RamezCh/Introduction-to-Containers-Kubernetes-and-OpenShift-V2/README.md

 A Dockerfile is a text file that contains all instructions/commands to create the Image

 Images are built layer by layer with each Instruction building an Image layer.

+Dockerfiles start with FROM instruction.
+FROM instruction contains/defines base image.
+The start point for the rest of the Image.

+The RUN instruction executes commands.

+The ENV command allows you to set environment variables.

+ADD and COPY commands allow you to Copy files and directories.
+COPY only for localfiles and directories.
+ADD can add files from remote URL

+CMD can only be used once and it provides default command for container execution

+DockerFile example:

+FROM ubuntu:18.04

+COPY ./app

+RUN make /app

+CMD python/app/app.py

+CMD